Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 ---

 ## Notes
-- DNS is automatically installed and configured as part of AD DS promotion.
-The DC becomes the authoritative DNS server for `sherry.local`.
+- DNS gets installed and configured automatically as part of the AD DS promotion.
+The DC ends up as the authoritative DNS server for `sherry.local`.
-- The DHCP role was installed in this stage but will be configured separately in a later stage.
+- I installed DHCP in this stage too but I'll configure it properly later on.
-- The DSRM password is a recovery credential used only when starting the DC in safe mode for directory repair.
-It is separate from the standard domain administrator password.
+- The DSRM password is just for recovery.
+You only use it if you boot the DC into safe mode to repair the directory.
+It's separate from the normal domain admin password.
-- A single DC is sufficient for a lab environment, but in production a second DC would be deployed for redundancy and replication.
+- One DC is fine for a lab.
+In production you'd want a second one for redundancy and replication.

 ---